RamtinHaf/Address-Book/README.md

 # Address-Book
-A simple Address Book where you can Add, change/edit, delete contacts.
+A simple Address Book where user can Add, change/edit, delete contacts.
+User can search through contact too.